klemetsson/stratux-zero/README.md

     - Green external power indicator
     - Orange charge indicator that flashes while charging and turned on when fully charged

-> CO-alarm, watchdog, charging temperature monitoring, battery and power management is handled by an Silicon Labs EFM8 8051 MCU.
+The CO-alarm, watchdog, charging temperature monitoring, battery and power management is handled by an [Silicon Labs EFM8BB10 8051 MCU](https://www.silabs.com/mcu/8-bit-microcontrollers/efm8-busy-bee/device.efm8bb10f4g-qfn20).

 ## Contents of this repository